cw26378/UdacityCarND-Traffic-Sign-Classifier/README.md

 | Fully connected2		| Outputs 84   									|
 | Softmax				| output = 43  									|

+In order to gain some insight about how the CNN works at training, I also saved and printed out an example output of hidden convolution layer's features. each filter is a 5*5 filter.
+Eventually the 16 filters will value various shapes or patterns differently after training and provide information for the final fully connected layers and softmax layer. ![feature demo][image1]

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.